Create sales reports with the sales analytics tool

-- Historical snapshots: this report shows the number of deals at certain points in time split into different categories (e.g., pipeline stage, deal size), depending on the tab you select.
+- Historical snapshots: this report shows the number of deals at certain points in time by category (e.g., deal stage, amount), depending on the tab you select.

 - Quota attainment: this report shows the total revenue closed on deals by your reps and teams against the goals set out for them.